It’s an honor to serve you and the military and veteran communities.

 I don’t take this service to our military community lightly.
 But it does come with a cost.
 I spend at least 1,000 hours a year researching, writing articles, recording podcasts, answering emails, and performing related tasks.
 The majority of this work is non-compensated.

 I want this site to forever remain free to use.
 This is why we accept advertising on our site and in our newsletter.
-Without advertising, I would not be able to support this website, or my family, (not to mention the people who contribute to The Military Wallet).
+Without advertising, I would not be able to support this website, my family, or the people who contribute to The Military Wallet.

 About the Advertising on This Site